caster0x00/Sara/README.md

 3. **Wi-Fi Security Check** – determines whether WPS and PMKID support are enabled, which can be used in WPA2-PSK attacks;

    > At the moment, this check has minor stability issues, as different versions of RouterOS have different variations of Wi-Fi configurations.
-Keep that in mind, but feel free to make an issue, we'll look into it.s
+Keep that in mind, but feel free to make an issue, we'll look into it;

 4. **Check UPnP** – determines whether UPnP is enabled, which can automatically forward ports and threaten network security;